kasmura/tcp.js/README.md

 # tcp.js

-tcp.js is a Node.js projet making TCP communication easy in node.js.
+tcp.js is a Node.js project making TCP communication easy in node.js.
 It tries to level out the difference between and a client, making the communication more simple.
 It also has built-in JSON encoding/decoding.

 ## How to Install